When Fewer Layers Break More Chains: Layer Pruning Harms Test-Time Scaling in LLMs: Unveiling the Fragility of Test-Time Scaling under Layer Pruning

-\textbf{Results.} For sequential scaling, results for s1.1-7B are reported in Figure~\ref{fig-s1-scaling}, and those for Qwen3-8B are provided in Figure~\ref{fig-qwen-scaling} in Appendix~\ref{Appendix_scaling}.
+\textbf{Results.} For sequential scaling, results for Qwen3-8B are reported in Figure~\ref{fig-qwen-scaling}, and those for s1.1-7B are provided in Figure~\ref{fig-s1-scaling} in Appendix~\ref{Appendix_scaling}.
 Overall, layer pruning severely disrupts sequential test-time scaling.
-For s1.1-7B, across ShortGPT, Reverse-order, and LaCo, pruning even a single layer substantially impairs scaling.
-With two layers pruned, the scaling ability on MATH500 and GPQA Diamond nearly vanishes, where performance remains flat or even degrades as thinking tokens increase.
-On the more challenging AIME24 benchmark, the accuracy of s1.1-7B drops close to zero.
-Qwen3-8B is relatively more resilient to pruning than s1.1-7B: after pruning one layer, it largely preserves sequential scaling, with performance continuing to improve as thinking tokens increase, and on GPQA Diamond it even approaches or slightly surpasses the original model.
-Nevertheless, pruning two layers completely collapses sequential scaling, leading to a sharp drop in performance.
-Taken together, these findings indicate that sequential test-time scaling is highly fragile under layer pruning, breaking down once pruning depth exceeds a very shallow threshold.
-For parallel scaling as shown in Figure~\ref{fig-passk-aime24}, the results diverge.
-While ShortGPT and Reverse-order severely impair the model’s parallel scaling ability, LaCo exhibits markedly different behavior.
-Even with two layers removed, LaCo not only sustains robust parallel scaling but in some cases surpasses both the 1-layer pruned variant and the unpruned baseline.
-This contrast suggests that merging-based pruning strategies may provide a promising direction for preserving or even enhancing parallel test-time scaling, in contrast to direct removal approaches.
+Qwen3-8B is comparatively more resilient than s1.1-7B: after pruning one layer, it largely preserves sequential scaling, with performance continuing to improve as thinking tokens increase, and on GPQA Diamond it even approaches or slightly surpasses the original model.
+However, pruning two or three layers completely collapses sequential scaling, causing a sharp performance drop.
+Moreover, as the number of thinking tokens increases, performance does not show significant improvement but instead tends to plateau.
+Consistent with this trend, s1.1-7B exhibits greater fragility: pruning even a single layer substantially impairs scaling.
+With two layers pruned, scaling curve vanishes and performance becomes flat or even degrades as thinking tokens increase.
+Taken together, these results indicate that sequential test-time scaling is highly fragile under layer pruning, breaking down once pruning depth exceeds a very shallow threshold.

+For parallel scaling, we report the results of Qwen3-8B in Figure~\ref{fig-passk-aime24}.
+Overall, layer pruning causes a substantial drop in $Pass@k$ across a wide range of $k$.
+Because the unpruned Qwen3-8B already achieves strong $Pass@1$ on AIME24, increasing $k$ yields only modest additional gains.
+After layer pruning, parallel scaling still provides some benefit.
+Nevertheless, pruning consistently shifts the curves downward via significantly reducing both $Pass@1$ and the attainable ceiling, so that once two or more layers are removed, a substantial gap to the unpruned model remains and cannot be bridged simply by sampling more trajectories.